-- b.
+b.
 Mix well by gently vortexing.
-Centrifuge briefly (~5 sec) to collect the IVT Master Mix at the bottom of the tube and place on ice. - c.
-Transfer IVT Master Mix to each sample following the volume guidelines below.
-Mix thoroughly by pipetting up and down 2-3 times, then flicking the tube 3-4 times, and centrifuge briefly to collect the reaction in the bottom of the tube.
+Centrifuge briefly (~5 sec) to collect the IVT Master Mix at the bottom of the tube and place on ice.

+- c.
+Transfer 26 μL of IVT Master Mix to each sample.
+Mix thoroughly by pipetting up and down 2-3 times, then flicking the tube 3-4 times, and centrifuge briefly to collect the reaction in the bottom of the tube. - d.
+Once assembled, place the tubes in the thermal cycler and start the run.